Spatial pest attribute standard (SPA standard)

-The draft Spatial Pest Attribute Standard (SPA Standard) is a document that defines how spatial information about pests are described.
+The Spatial Pest Attribute Standard (SPA Standard) is a document that defines how spatial information about pests are described.
 This includes information about pest infestations, management and control activities, pest strategies and pest surveys.

 The SPA Standard is designed for agencies and other stakeholders who are involved in the management and control of weeds and pest animals.
 The standard can be used to help build electronic or paper based data capture systems.
 The main intent of the standard is to aid the collection of consistent and standardised information which should facilitate data sharing between different agencies involved in the same pest management goals and activities.

 The initial draft Spatial Pest Attribute Standard was available for consultation from October 2009 until 11 December 2009.
 It was then reviewed by the Queensland Spatial Information Council, and further data analysis revision was carried out by the Information and Technology Section.